LeoM4/Gitlearning/readme.txt

 Git is a distributed version control system.
-Git is a free software.
+Git is a free software distuibuted under the GPL.
-new git
-there is something trouble